bgopikrishna/content/blog/error-boundaries-in-react.md

 In plain English, Error boundaries are like try-catch blocks for the UI with some limitations (We'll see them in the latter part of this article).

-For example, if a component failed to render content due to some case not being handled or you are trying to access a key in the object which doesn’t exist etc.
+For example, if a component failed to render content due to some case not being handled or you are trying to access a key in the object which doesn't exist etc.

-If it’s wrapped with an Error boundary when the error happens, we can render a fallback UI instead of the application crashing.
+If it's wrapped with an Error boundary when the error happens, we can render a fallback UI instead of the application crashing.

 We'll see this in action during the implementation of an example application.